UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/templates/feedback_template.md

 * Click the `CLONE` function on the template to create a clone.
 Note: the clone will be renamed 'Copy of (name)' and will be edded to the end of the list of feedback templates.

 > **_NOTE:_** The cloning feature is useful if you wish to make changes to a feedback template and keep a copy of the original version for reference.
-It is good practice to make copies of templates in case the previous version needs to be utilised in the future.
+It is good practice to make copies of templates in case the previous version needs to be utilized in the future.

 _____________________________________________________________________________________________________